Your Highrise dropbox address allows you to send email conversations into Highrise.

 Important note: Highrise can only process plain-text formatted email.
 A few email clients (Outlook, Airmail) hide the headers of forwarded messages or send HTML formatted mail.

-This means Highrise cannot attach the message to a contact in your account.
+This means Highrise can't attach the message to a contact in your account.
 Please make sure you forward plain-text email only.

 Read more about common errors with your dropbox address.